gammapy/gammapy/docs/estimators/index.rst

 The core of any estimator algorithm is hypothesis testing: a reference model or counts excess is tested against a null hypothesis.
-From the best fit reference model a flux is derived and a corresponding :math:`\sqrt{\Delta TS}` value from the difference in fit statistics to the null hypothesis.
+From the best fit reference model a flux is derived and a corresponding :math:`\Delta TS` value from the difference in fit statistics to the null hypothesis.
 Assuming one degree of freedom, :math:`\sqrt{\Delta TS}` represents an approximation (`Wilk's theorem <https://en.wikipedia.org/wiki/Wilks%27_theorem>`_) of the "classical significance".
+In case of a negative best fit flux, e.g. when the background is overestimated, the significance is defined as :math:`-\sqrt{\Delta TS}` by convention.

 In general the flux can be estimated using methods: